Skip to Content

 But if you plan to continue to the Ring Road, the town of Selfoss is a good place to spend the night.
 Here are some great options for where to stay nearby.

-STAYING IN REYKJAVIK
+BEST HOTELS IN REYKJAVIK

 STAYING ON THE GOLDEN CIRCLE